-- 1. Class participation. - 2.
+- 1. Class attendance and participation. - 2.
 Develop and discuss several plausible project ideas. - 3.
 Evaluate a research article in your area of interest and present this article in class or in a paper. - 4.
-Two exams: one on research design and one on statistics - 5.
-You should be prepared to discuss all writing in class.
+Complete two exams: one on research design and one on statistics - 5.
+Be prepared to discuss all assignments in class.

-Attendance AND participation in this class are critical, particularly as we will be relying on each other throughout the course to give feedback on the direction of our projects.
+Attendance (including on time arrival) AND participation in this class are critical, particularly as we will be relying on each other throughout the course to give feedback on the direction of our projects.
 It is also expected that students remain open to feedback and are able to integrate suggestions (on writing and presentation) into their work.
 Finally, it is very important that readings be completed before class.
 Quizzes on the readings will remain a possibility and integrated into the attendance/participation grade if needed (see below note on quizzes).

 Assignment Weight Due Date

 Attendance and participation 10% Everyday!!!

-Possible topics 10% February 4
+Possible topics 10% February 3

-Exam 1 20% February 25
+Exam 1 20% February 24

-Evaluation of research article 10% March 25
+Evaluation of research article 10% March 23

-Exam 2 20% April 22
+Exam 2 20% April 20

-Mini research project 20% April 29 & May 6
+Mini research project 20% April 27 & May 4

-Homework 10% various
+Homework 10% Various